 Although the Zoom reading attracted an international audience, the project was originally designed to engage the inhabitants of New York City, Theater of War’s home base and the epicenter of the COVID-19 pandemic at the time.
 After the production, the discussion began with the impressions of four panelists who spoke as representatives of New York City’s most impacted residents.

 This review will explore both the reading itself and the reactions expressed by the panelists and audience members afterward.
 The post-reading discussion is of particular interest to scholars of Greek drama because it provides a window into how an epidemic affects the viewing experience of Oedipus Tyrannus.
-Thus it introduces new possibilities for the audience’s reception of the play when it was first staged, during the Athenian plague of 430–426 BCE.
+Thus, it introduces new possibilities for the audience’s reception of the play when it was first staged, during the Athenian plague of 430–426 BCE.

 The entire cast was stellar, but the Oedipus Project’s stand-out performance was Oscar Isaac’s Oedipus.
 Isaac has had a successful stage career, but at the time of writing he is best known for his work in films such as Ex Machina and the Star Wars sequel trilogy.
 Isaac was the most comfortable of the cast with the medium.
 He was adept at making Sophocles’ translated text sound like something a contemporary person might say over Zoom, and he used the camera expertly to enhance his characterization.
 His Oedipus was every inch the modern media-savvy politician.